AmeliaES/ameliaes.github.io/_posts/2024-07-01-SQL-project.md

 Overall it's been a really enjoyable challenge to work on real world, messy, health data and develop my SQL skills.

+If you would like to know more about this project or are interested in collaborating please get in touch with either myself (contact details in side panel) or [Dr Katie Marwick](https://www.ed.ac.uk/profile/dr-katie-marwick).

 ## Acknowledgements
 - [Dr Katie Marwick](https://www.ed.ac.uk/profile/dr-katie-marwick) (Project Lead).
 - Collaborators: [Dr Caroline Jackson](https://www.ed.ac.uk/profile/caroline-jackson) and colleagues at [The Usher Institute (Edinburgh, UK)](https://www.ed.ac.uk/usher/).